dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 ## Part 2: Rethinking things

 But in hindsight, Im not sure making a faster or simpler client would have bought us all that much.
 The problems ran deeper, as that blogger had so succinctly identified--there was a looming question about the product itself.

-In that vein, I have been thinking about what Wave would look like if it were run again as a startup in earnest.
-That is, one without legions of engineers and product designers, and without the leviathan Google launchpad to spring from.
+In that vein, I began thinking about what Wave would look like if it were run again as a startup in earnest.
+That is, one without legions of engineers and product designers, and without the Leviathan Google launchpad to spring from.

 What wave was good for in the end was working on a topic with a group.
 Generally the model worked best as follows: